Plant-Food-Research-Open/assemblyqc/README.md

 * Sequence ID in the fasta file
 * Simplified seqID to display in the synteny plot(s)

-3. Setup input files, QC steps to run or skip, and output folder in nextflow.config
+3. Setup input genome files, QC steps to run or skip, and the output folder in <b>nextflow.config</b>

-To run the pipeline on a new assembly, edit the nextflow.config.
 The following parameters must be checked and modified accordingly:

 - target_assemblies
 - assembly_gff3